 That’s no fun for dogs, and it’s definitely no friend to your wallet when a professional veterinary dental cleaning (at the very least) becomes the only option.
-Cost notwithstanding, we certainly aren’t eager with the idea of routine or even intermittent anesthesia use.
+Cost notwithstanding, we certainly aren’t eager about the idea of routine or even intermittent anesthesia use.

-So, what do the enzymes do?
+What do the enzymes do?

 We teamed up with Novozymes in Denmark (a global biotech company with a lot of really smart cookies) to develop the most effective, dog-friendly enzyme formula with an oh-so irresistible chicken flavor.
 Real chicken, of course.

 Enzymes are molecules, usually proteins, that speed up the chemical reactions in cells in lots of different areas of the body.
 Let us introduce you to our enzyme trio and explain how they work:

 AMG breaks down the starches and complex sugars in your dog’s mouth and turns it into glucose, a simple sugar.

 GOX takes that glucose and transforms it into a safe and effective natural cleaning agent.
 Think of it like a team of very tiny toothbrushes scrubbing away bacteria.

 Enzyme #3: Lactoperoxidase